voldemortX/pytorch-auto-drive/docs/DEPLOY.md

 ```
 conda install cudatoolkit=10.2 -c pytorch
 conda install cudnn==8.0.4 -c nvidia
-pip install onnx onnxruntime-gpu==1.6.0
+pip install onnx==1.10.2 onnxruntime-gpu==1.6.0
-python3 -m pip install --upgrade nvidia-tensorrt==<at least 7.2>
+python3 -m pip install --upgrade nvidia-tensorrt==8.2.1.8
 ```

 In this version, TensorRT may use CUDA runtime >= 11, you might avoid using conda if you have sudo access on your device.

-Or you can install only what is needed in each part of this tutorial, referring to **Extra Dependencies**.
+Or you can incrementally install **Extra Dependencies** through the tutorial.

 ## PyTorch -> ONNX: